With every

 Competitors’

-analysis is as important as deciding over the products or services for your
+analysis is as vital as deciding over the products or services for your

-a competitive market requires you to offer outstanding quality, lowest rates,
+a competitive market requires you to offer outstanding quality, the lowest rates,

 and an impeccable marketing strategy.